-The MA in Theology (Wesley Studies) and the parallel Postgraduate Diploma or Certificate offers a systematic examination of the theology and history of John and Charles Wesley, and the Wesleyan Tradition.
+The Wesley Studies pathway provides an in-depth examination of the history and theology of the Wesleys and the Wesleyan movement.
+It offers a systematic examination of the theology and history of John and Charles Wesley, and the Wesleyan Tradition, particularly in the 18th Century.
 The course serves to resource missions and ministry, support continuing professional development and act as an excellent platform for further research.
 In addition, full-time and flexible part-time routes make study accessible for everyone – wherever you are in the world!

 The MWRC is located on the campus of Nazarene Theological College and is affiliated with the Methodist Archives, housed in The John Rylands Library.
 These research centres provide magnificent resources for students and researchers in this field.